brightio/penelope/README.md

 - Spawn backup shells
 - Multiple sessions
 - Multiple listeners
-- Can be imported by exploits and get shell on the same terminal.
+- Can be imported by exploits and get shell on the same terminal (see [extras](#extras))

+Penelope can work in conjunction with metasploit exploits by disabling the default handler with `set DisablePayloadHandler True`

+It supports Windows shells but autoupgrade is not implemented yet.
+However it can accept PTY shells from the excellent project [ConPtyShell](https://github.com/antonioCoco/ConPtyShell) of [@antonioCoco](https://github.com/antonioCoco).
+Autoresize of PTY is implemented.
 ## Sample basic usage
 ```
 penelope.py                   # Listening for reverse shells on 0.0.0.0:4444